codeatcg/pedtools/README.md

-#pedtools: a robust tool to tidy the complex pedigree with incorrect information and do analysis
+# pedtools: a robust tool to tidy and analyse the complex pedigree with incorrect information

 ## Description